WatchOutNewsAgency/wona.github.com/_posts/2019-05-27-doggie-doggie-what-now.md

 ### Roorkee Cares and the Biodiversity Problem

-Professor Gargi Thakur started Roorkee Cares with the aim of caring for various animals in R-Land.
+Professor Gargi Singh started Roorkee Cares with the aim of caring for various animals in R-Land.
 They have rescued and helped dogs, squirrels, endangered birds etc. Campus junta is known to be engaged in the activities of Roorkee Cares.
 In Surat, the population of hell-raising dogs was culled by massive, large-scale poisoning.
 The city was soon tormented with the plague.
 Dogs keep the rodent population in check who in turn keep the snake population in check.
 Large scale killing of any species is harmful in the long run - we would do well to not mess with the ecosystem of any locality.

 ### Our Two-Cents